3musket33rs/html5-mobile-scaffolding/README.md

 html5-mobile-scaffolding
 ========================

-HTML5-mobile-scaffolding is part of the 3muket33rs mobile suite.
-We offer Grails plugin around mobile.
+HTML5-mobile-scaffolding is part of the 3musket33rs mobile suite.
+We offer Grails plugins around mobile.
 You want to:

 - to scaffold CRUD for a mobile first application?
 Header, footer, list with responsive UI powered by jQuery mobile...
 You can do it in minutes with html-generate-all command.
 No more GSP, you will work in single page mode with HTML5 and JavaScript.
 - to geolocate your position.
 Easy use convention, add **latitude** and **longitude** attribute to you doamain class.
-- geolocate with mongoDB we integrate with
+- geolocate with mongoDB plugin (3musket33rs plugin integrates well)
 - use Google Maps to add markers, move markers, we wrapped Google Map services for you
 - offline mode and synchronization
 - push notification using [event-push plugin](http://grails.org/plugin/events-push).
 We use GETfull API, minimizing server side calls.
 No need to fetch data from server.
 Get notified.